adaanene/MERN/project_3.md

     `mkdir <name>` we can call the folder Todo

-2. change into the new folder setup a new package with the command `npm init` that creates a .json file for your application.
-Fill in the fields as you want and enter `yes` at the end to create the file. confirm that the .json file was created  with `ls`
+2. change into the new folder and setup a new package with the command `npm init`.
+This creates a .json file for your application.
+Fill in the fields as you want and enter `yes` at the end to create the file.
+Confirm that the .json file was created  with `ls`

 ### Install ExpressJs